The Marsden Building Society Equity Release 4.85% Fixed For Life

 Home Reversion Scheme

 A home reversion scheme from the Marsden Group allows you to release equity from your property in exchange for a lump sum or regular payments.
-This could provide you with funds for essential bills such as solicitors’ fees or specialist qualifications.
-The amount released is based on your personal situation and the open market value of the home and may be subject to restrictions depending on its value.
+The amount released is based on your personal situation.

 Local Authority Mortgages

 Local authority mortgages allow those over 70 to stay in their homes if they cannot access other forms of traditional borrowing due to lack of income or their age.
-It offers a fixed-rate loan that is secured against your home, which must be repaid when you die or move into long-term care.
-This type of mortgage is significantly cheaper than other kinds on offer, but also requires more stringent eligibility criteria, such as a minimum housing cost level and meeting specific legal requirements set by the local council.
+It offers a fixed-rate loan.

 HSBC Lifetime Mortgages